cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/hostname-specific-behavior/regional-services-for-saas.md

 2. If you are creating a new custom hostname, select **Add Custom Hostname**.
 Otherwise, select the custom hostname that you want to use and select **Edit**.

-3. Point each custom hostname to the Spectrum app by selecting **Custom origin server** and inputting the origin.
+3. Point each custom hostname to the Spectrum app by selecting **Custom origin server** and inputting your origin.

 4. If you are creating a new custom hostname, select **Add Custom Hostname** and follow the instructions to [verify custom hostname](/ssl/ssl-for-saas/common-tasks/hostname-verification/).
 Otherwise, select **Save**.